 There's little to be gained from the other website building kits, the only thing that helps is the "At WordPress, you have to do updates and backups yourself" quip.
 A YouTube commenter described it well under one of the campaign videos, "To all the marketers and influencers out there: this is what defeat looks like.
 Learn from Wix's mistakes."

-Conclusion: WordPress vs. Wix - well, which one?
+Conclusion: WordPress Hosting vs. Wix

 If you're currently faced with the question of which system you want to use to build your new website, blog or shop, you should take all of these points into account.
 In summary: WordPress scores with freedom and an abundance of possibilities, but you also need to invest time and dedicate yourself to the site to keep it running securely with good performance.
 Once you've mastered the initially steep learning curve, you'll have fun with the open CMS.